What is the Regional Portfolio Model (RPM)?

 The Regional Portfolio Model or RPM is an electric integrated resource planning model used by the Council to identify adaptive, least-cost resource strategies for the region.
-The original version of the model was used in developing the Council’s Fifth and Sixth Northwest Power Plans.

 The RPM uses a sophisticated and unique risk analysis methodology, developed by the Council, which involves simulating numerous candidate resource plans across a broad range of possible futures to identify tradeoffs between expected cost and risk.

 Council staff discusses the model and presents information on model updates, analysis and functionality at it's System Analysis Advisory Committee meetings.
 View the agendas and video of past SAAC meetings for more information.